fastrgv/AdaGate/README.md

 -------------------------------------------------------

-**msWin32** => wcmp32.bat
+**msWin32** => setpath32.bat + wcmp32.bat
-**msWin64** => wcmp64.bat (read ~docs\gnuAdaOnWindows.txt)
+**msWin64** => setpath64.bat + wcmp64.bat (read ~docs\gnuAdaOnWindows.txt)

-Note that the above windows build script might need to be adjusted to reference your actual installation directory for the MinGW Ada compiler.
+Note that the above windows build script might need to be adjusted to reference your actual installation directory for the GNU Ada compiler.

 -------------------------------------------------------
 **MacOSX** => ocmp.sh

 build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries GLFW installed.
 This is used to build the executable named adagate_osx.
-Macs with a recent but standard configuration of OSX should be able to rebuild using this script, assuming you have GNAT GPL installed, as well as g++ from Xcode.
+Macs with a recent but standard configuration of OSX should be able to rebuild using this script, assuming you have GNU Ada installed.

-Note: ./alternateBuildScripts/GNocmp.sh shows how to build on OSX without Xcode.

 ------------------------------------------------------